-Behaving like an Entity for Protection
+Behaving like a Legal Business Entity for Protection

 Assign Your Business Assets to Your Entity

 In the case of some founders, the task of forming an entity for their company is undertaken early enough that they need not worry about making changes to a business not yet off the ground.
 But for others that have operated previously as a sole proprietorship, there are some things to be aware of when creating an entity for your pre-existing business.

 You Have an Entity for Your Business; Now What?

 First, it’s important to note that sole proprietors can set up an entity at any point, so you don’t have to worry that it’s too late if you have been doing business already.
 However, it’s advisable to have either a legal entity to protect yourself from personal liability.

 If you’ve been operating a business as a sole proprietorship for some time, you’ve likely acquired assets for the company, and while you may think of them as solely for the business, they in fact belong to you as an individual.
 And although an entity is a necessary step, it isn’t a magic tool to transform your business automatically.
 In fact, the assets remain in your name until you transfer them to the corporation or LLC.

 Once transferred, a strict line between the personal and the corporation exists, and it’s vital to keep assets separate between the two.
 And for those that are starting their business as either a LLC or a corporation, it’s critical to keep your business assets and liabilities separate from your personal affairs.
 For example, you must maintain a separate company bank account and not commingle your personal money with the business’s funds.
 If you are using credit cards, set up a proper expense reporting system to claim business reimbursements.
 Without a clear line between your company and personal bank accounts, you run the risk of losing the legal protection of the corporation or entity.